International Space Station: Expeditions

 Each permanent crew is given an expedition number.
 Expeditions run up to six months, from launch until undocking, an 'increment' covers the same time period, but includes cargo spacecraft and all activities.
 Expeditions 1 to 6 consisted of three-person crews.
-Expeditions 7 to 12 were reduced to the safe minimum of two following the destruction of the NASA Shuttle Columbia.
-From Expedition 13 the crew gradually increased to six around 2010.
-With the arrival of crew on US commercial vehicles beginning in 2020, NASA has indicated that expedition size may be increased to seven crew members, the number ISS was originally designed for.
+After the destruction of NASA's Space Shuttle Columbia, Expeditions 7 to 12 were reduced to two-person "caretaker" crews who could maintain the station, because a larger crew could not be fully resupplied by the small Russian Progress cargo spacecraft.
+After the Shuttle fleet returned to flight, three person crews also returned to the ISS beginning with Expedition 13.
+As the Shuttle flights expanded the station, crew sizes also expanded, eventually reaching six around 2010.
+With the arrival of crew on larger US commercial spacecraft beginning in 2020, crew size has been increased to seven, the number for which ISS was originally designed.